 On November 24, 2010, plaintiffs filed a class action in the United States District court, Northern District of California, Oakland Division titled Vivian Hays, et al. vs. Commonwealth Land Title Insurance Company, Lawyers Title Insurance Company, and Does 1-20.
 Plaintiffs seek to represent a class of all persons who deposited their exchange funds with LandAmerica 1031 Exchange Service ("LES") and were not able to use them in their contemplated exchanges due to the alleged illiquidity of LES caused by the collapse of the auction rate security market in early 2008.
-Plaintiffs allege Commonwealth Land Title Insurance Company) knew of the problems at LES and had an obligation of disclosure to exchangers, but did not disclose and instead recommended exchangers use LES in order to fund prior exchangers' transactions with money from new exchangers.
-Plaintiffs have sued our subsidiaries Commonwealth Land Title Insurance Company and Lawyers transactions with money from new exchangers.
+Plaintiffs allege Commonwealth Land Title Insurance Company and Lawyers Title Insurance Company and Lawyers Title Insurance Company) knew of the problems at LES and had an obligation of disclosure to exchangers, but did not disclose and instead recommended exchangers use LES in order to fund prior exchangers' transactions with mone y from new exchangers.
 Plaintiffs have sued our subsidiaries Commonwealth Land Title Insurance Company and Lawyers Title Insurance Corporation for negligence, breach of fiduciary duty, constructive fraud and aiding and abetting LES.
 Plaintiffs ask for compensatory and punitive damages, prejudgment interest and reasonable attorney's fees.
 We have employed counsel and intend to vigorously defend the action.
 The case did not include a statement as to the amount of damages demanded, but instead included a demand for damages in an amount to be proved at trial.
 Due to the early stage of this case, it is not possible to make meaningful estimates, if any, of the amount or range of loss that could result from this case at this time.